Memory-Enhancing Herbs: Nature's Tools for a Sharper Mind

 4. Prioritize Quality Sleep

-Quality sleep is essential for memory consolidation.
 During deep sleep, the brain processes and stores information from the day, transferring it from short-term to long-term memory.
-Aim for 7-9 hours of sleep each night.
-Sleep deprivation can impair memory formation by up to 40%.
+Sleep deprivation can impair memory formation significantly.
+Aim for 7-9 hours nightly, maintain a consistent schedule, and use evening Ashwagandha or Lemon Balm to support restful, memory-consolidating sleep.

 5. Engage in Brain-Stimulating Activities